-The Director of Reviews and Appeals is authorized by ESA and the legislation to consider and decide your arguments against certain ESA Orders or Notices of Proposal (or Provisional Notices).
-This generally involves a written process where you and the ESA General Manager or Director who made the Order or Notice will give documents and arguments to the Director of Reviews and Appeals.
+The Director of Reviews and Appeals is authorized by the ESA and the legislation to consider and decide your arguments against ESA Orders or Notices of Proposal (or Provisional Notices).
+This generally involves a written process where you and the ESA General Manager or Director who made the Order or Notice will give documents and arguments to the ESA Director of Reviews and Appeals.

-If you are not satisfied with the decision from the Director of Reviews and Appeals or with an ESA order to pay an APO, you have the right to appeal to the Review Panel.
-The Review Panel is assigned from a roster of expert members who have a duty to act independently from ESA when adjudicating these appeals.
-A Review Panel (which may be a single person) hears and decides the appeal in a manner that is fair, accessible and efficient.
-Appeal cases may go through a case management process that includes pre-hearing case conferences and possible settlement discussions.
-Then, if a hearing is needed, the Review Panel will consider evidence from documents and witnesses, and arguments from you (the Appellant), and ESA (the Respondent), and then make a decision that is binding on both you and ESA.
-This hearing may be in writing.
+If you are not satisfied with the decision from the ESA Director of Reviews and Appeals, you have the right to appeal that decision to the Review Panel.
+The Review Panel is assigned from a roster of expert members who have a duty to act independently from the ESA when adjudicating these appeals.
+A Review Panel hears and decides the appeal in a manner that is fair, accessible and efficient.
+Appeal cases generally go through a case management process that includes pre-hearing case conferences and possible settlement discussions.
+Then, if a full hearing is needed, the Review Panel will consider evidence from documents and witnesses, and hear arguments from you and the ESA, and then make a decision that is binding on both you and the ESA.

-The Rules of Procedures for Reviews and Appeals provide guidance and predictability to assist all participants in these processes.
+The Rules of Procedures for Director's Reviews, Director's Hearings and Review Panel Appeals provide guidance and predictability to assist all participants in these processes.
 This document is in a format with clickable links to more information, definitions and other resources on the ESA website.